 We (consumers) have a choice.
 And we have a voice.
 We can vote: with our wallets, with our feet.
 And we have a right to know where the stuff we buy comes from.
 So ask questions…

 Where we haven’t found an independent assessment and/or limited information on the manufacturer’s website, we contacted the companies directly.
 As we receive responses we pass them on to the institutions that assess them.
-It only takes a few minutes, and we can all help to make the manufacturing industry more transparent.
+It only takes a few minutes, and we can all help to make manufacturing and supply chains more transparent.

-As new independent reviews become available (and as we replace items with more sustainably and ethically made ones) we’ll update our table.
+As new independent reviews become available (and as we replace items with more sustainably and ethically made ones) we update our table.
 So, come and check in from time to time.

 Feature photo by Fancycrave on Unsplash